ramired2/CS633-team1/README.md

 [Click here to see the deployed webapp](https://pgcqm.onrender.com/)

 ## Important
+* All login information will be included in the project documentation
 * Before uploading a deck
     - Ensure content is not near edges of slide as some content may be cut off
     - Ensure naming conventions are being followed.
 A deck should</br>have "Module <#>.ppt/x" at the end of the name to ensure it is placed in the correct module.